ylorena/pluginMinecraftHomework/README.md

 # pluginMinecraftHomework

+1) Install Minecraft 1.19.4
-1) Start up the proper script for your OS (installSpigotLinux/Windows)
+2) Start up the proper script for your OS (installSpigotLinux/Windows)
-2) Start up Minecraft
+3) Start up Minecraft
-3) Add a new server with "localhost" as IP
+4) Add a new server with "localhost" as IP